-- The surviving Joint Owner is the sole primary Beneficiary.
-If the Joint Owners were spouses there may also be contingent Beneficiaries. - We pay a death benefit to the surviving Joint Owner unless he or she is the surviving spouse and continues the Contract.
-The Income Benefit and any Income Payments will also end unless the surviving Joint Owner is both a surviving spouse and either an Eligible Person (if Income Payments have not begun) or a Covered Person (if Income Payments have begun).
-For a description of the death benefit and payout options, see prospectus section 12, Death Benefit - Death Benefit Payment Options During the Accumulation Phase. - If the deceased Joint Owner was a Determining Life and the surviving spouse/Joint Owner continues the Contract: - we increase the Contract Value to equal the Guaranteed Death Benefit Value if greater and available, and the death benefit ends, - the surviving spouse/Joint Owner becomes the new sole Owner, - if Income Payments have not begun the Accumulation Phase continues, - if Income Payments have begun, they can only continue if the surviving spouse/Joint Owner is also a Covered Person; otherwise the Income Benefit ends, and - upon the surviving spouse/Joint Owner's death, his or her Beneficiary(ies) receives the greater of Contract Value or Cash Value. - If the deceased Joint Owner was not a Determining Life the Traditional Death Benefit or Maximum Anniversary Value Death Benefit are not available and the Beneficiary(ies) receive the greater of Contract Value or Cash Value.
+- We pay a death benefit to the Beneficiary unless the Beneficiary is the surviving spouse and continues the Contract.
+The Income Benefit and any Income Payments will also end unless the Beneficiary is both a surviving spouse and either an Eligible Person (if Income Payments have not begun) or a Covered Person (if Income Payments have begun).
+For a description of the death benefit and payout options, see prospectus section 12, Death Benefit - Death Benefit Payment Options During the Accumulation Phase. - If the deceased Owner was a Determining Life and the surviving spouse Beneficiary continues the Contract: - we increase the Contract Value to equal the Guaranteed Death Benefit Value if greater and available, and the death benefit ends. - the surviving spouse becomes the new Owner, - if Income Payments have not begun the Accumulation Phase continues. - if Income Payments have begun, they can only continue if the surviving spouse is a Covered Person; otherwise the Income Benefit ends, and - upon the surviving spouse's death, his or her Beneficiary(ies) receives the Contract Value. - If the deceased Owner was not the Determining Life the Traditional Death Benefit or Maximum Anniversary Value Death Benefit are not available and the Beneficiary(ies) receive the Contract Value.